Cast your minds back to 2004.

 His team - Palace Exile - would go on to do the unthinkable: win the FPL.

 At the time, Tomlins was an Operations Analyst at a financial firm in London.
-He would spend his days analysing call flows, internet traffic, and optimising website journeys.
+He spent his days analysing call flows, internet traffic, and optimising website journeys.
 It’s fair to say that his mind would wander towards football during office hours.

-This conversation with the Palace programme was prompted by an article published in February focusing on this season’s top-ranking Palace fan, James Armstrong.
-Someone replied to the club’s tweet within 15 minutes of it being posted, saying “Want to know about the #cpfc fan who won it thanks to AJ, Routledge & Boyce?”
+This conversation with the Palace programme was prompted by an article published in February 2019 focusing on 18/19’s top-ranking Palace fan, James Armstrong.
+Someone replied to the club’s tweet within 15 minutes of it being posted, saying: “Want to know about the #cpfc fan who won it thanks to AJ, Routledge & Boyce?”

 Wanna know about the #CPFC fan (& 28 year season ticket holder), who won it.
 Number 1 in the world.
 Thanks to AJ, Routledge & Boyce?!— EagleAndy (@TheOneEagleAndy) February 21, 2019

 It was Tomlins.
 Investigative journalist skills were not required to hunt down the man in question, he leapt into cpfc.co.uk's arms.
 “Any time someone wants to talk about this, I’m more than happy to!”